GoogleCloudPlatform/wombat-dressing-room/docs/usage.md

 The tool is configured to require a unique token per package.

-If you require publishing multiple packages with a single token please email `node-team-npm@google.com` with the subject "wombot token request"

 ## NPM Configuration

-The whole point of this service is to reduce the attack surface area of google npm packages.
+The whole point of this service is to reduce the attack surface area of npm packages.
 In order to do that a couple things need to be done on npm.

 ### new package